 .This means that the 1 kilogram you have is also 1 kilogram no matter where you go.
 There is unity to every measurement.
 Traceability can be determined through its calibration certificate indicating the results and reference standard used to calibrate your instrument.

 Why is Traceability in Measurements Necessary?

 - For companies engaged in manufacturing and engineering, ensures that parts produce or supplied have the same or acceptable specifications when used by customers anywhere.
 Compatibility is not an issue.

-- Requirement by relevant laws and regulations to guarantee product quality.
+- A requirement by relevant laws and regulations to guarantee product quality.

-- Requirement from a contract agreed by two parties ( contractual provisions)
+- A requirement from a contract agreed by two parties ( contractual provisions)